MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2deploymentvsinstallersample.md

 Directory: **WV2DeploymentVSInstallerSample** (no `.sln` file)

 <!-- ====================================================================== -->
-## Step 1 - Install Visual Studio and Installer Projects.
+## Step 1 - Install Visual Studio and Installer Projects

 Microsoft Visual Studio is required.
 Microsoft Visual Studio Code is not supported for this sample.

-1. If Visual Studio (minimum required version) is not already installed, in a separate window or tab, see [Install Visual Studio](../how-to/machine-setup.md#install-visual-studio) in _Set up your Dev environment for WebView2_.
+1. If Visual Studio 2019 or higher is not already installed, in a separate window or tab, open [Install Visual Studio](../how-to/machine-setup.md#install-visual-studio) in _Set up your Dev environment for WebView2_.
 Follow the steps in that section, and then return to this page and continue the steps below.

 1. Install the [Microsoft Visual Studio Installer Projects](https://marketplace.visualstudio.com/items?itemName=visualstudioclient.MicrosoftVisualStudio2017InstallerProjects).
 Follow the steps on that page, and then return to this page and continue the steps below.